getsolus/help-center-docs/docs/user/contributing/community-guidelines.md

 The guidelines laid out in this section apply to all services offered or used by the project, such as (but not limited to):

-- Our Development Tracker
+- Our package issue tracker
-- Any and all forums or organized communities, e.g. our Forums or sub-reddit
+- Any and all forums or organized communities, e.g. our Flarum forums or subreddit
 - Matrix, IRC, or any other officially supported means of communicating with the project and community members in real-time
 - Postings to social media pages / properties owned or used by the project.